Master of Arts in Arts Administration and Policy

 2009—Mexico City, Mexico and Lima/Cusco, Peru

 Interested in learning more about how you can apply?

-SAIC's Master of Arts in Arts Administration and Policy (MAAAP) prepares students to actively and creatively respond to the highly complex environments that impact the production, reception, and circulation of the arts.
+SAIC's Master of Arts in Arts Administration and Policy (MAAAP) graduate degree program prepares students to actively and creatively respond to the highly complex environments that impact the production, reception, and circulation of the arts.